KUL-Radneuron/KUL_VBG/README.md

 Notes:

-    - You can use -b and the script will find your BIDS files automatically
-    - If your data is not in BIDS, then use -a without -b
-    - This version is for validation only.
+    - Input flags -b and -a are mutually exclusive, if your data is in BIDS use -b, and if not then specify exact path and name for the patient's T1.nii.gz
-    - In case of trouble with HD-BET see lines 1124 - 1200)
+    - In case of trouble with HD-BET see lines (1140 - 1170)
-    - cook_template_4VBG requires two brains with unilateral lesions on opposing sides
-    - it is meant to facilitate the grafting process and minimize intensity differences
     - You need a high resolution T1 WI and a lesion mask in the same space for VBG to run
     - If you end up with an empty image, it is possible you have a mismatch between the T1 and lesion mask
+    - The lesion mask can be generated with any lesion segmentation tool.
+    - The lesion mask needs to specific to the lesion with voxel values=1 encoding the lesion and 0 for the healthy tissue.

+Installation instructions:

+    - Clone this repository, add the installation directory to your path in Bash shell.
+    - Ensure that all dependencies are met, FastSurfer is only required if you will use it for parcellation (i.e. with -P 2 or -P 3)